 Calculating the Reasonable Collection Potential

-- (the fair market value of your asset times 80% of the quick sale discount factor minus the amount left over from any loans secured by the property.
+- (the fair market value of your asset) * (80% of the quick sale discount factor) – (the amount left over from any loans secured by the property).

-Now that you know how to calculate the reasonable collection potential, you can specify the Total Offer Amount in Form 656.
+With your reasonable collection potential, you can specify the Total Offer Amount in Form 656.
 And submit this offer for review by a tax professional before sending it to the IRS.